Canada's Alberta braces for wildfires to spread as winds shift

 By Anna Mehler Paperny and Rod Nickel

-TORONTO, May 16 (Reuters) - Tinder-dry weather and shifting winds in Alberta on Tuesday elevated the risk of spreading wildfires in the Canadian oil-producing province where thousands have already been forcedfrom their homes.
+TORONTO, May 16 (Reuters) - Tinder-dry weather and shifting winds in Western Canada on Tuesday elevated the risk of spreading wildfires in the Canadian oil-producing province of Alberta where thousands have already been forced from their homes.

 Some 90 wildfires are active in Alberta, with 23 out of control, according to the provincial government.
 At one point the fires pushed more than 30,000 people out of their homes while oil and gas producers shut in at least 319,000 barrels of oil equivalent per day, or 3.7% of national production.